 - Research Thrust 1: Development of Multidimensional, Cyclic Peptide Tiles as Hierarchical Assembly Units

-A major project goal within our lab is to expand the de novo protein design space through leveraging the full arsenal of peptide, protein, and bioconjugation chemistry to create fully synthetic protein-mimetic structures.
+A major project goal within our lab is to expand the de novo protein/peptide assembly space through leveraging the full arsenal of peptide, protein, and bioconjugation chemistry to create fully synthetic protein-mimetic structures.
 In this thrust, we aim to establish a new class of cyclic peptide tiles that employ programmable and orthogonal coiled coil-based interactions to drive their controlled self-assembly into higher dimensional protein-based architectures.

 - Research Thrust 2: Fabrication of Crystalline Microparticles from Amphiphilic Collagen-Mimetic Peptides (aCMPs)